 Guadalest: incredible and unique museums in the world.

-We leave you a list of the best museums in town:
+Here is a list of the best museums to visit in the town:

-- The Salt and Pepper Shakers museum is one of the most picturesque in the whole town.
+- The museum of Salt and Pepper Shakers is one of the most picturesque of the whole town.
 You will find more than 20,000 salt and pepper shakers from all over the world, from the 19th century to the present day.

 - The amazing Microgiant Museum.
-In this museum you can see, among other surprising objects, a bullring built on the head of a pin, the book of the Bible made in a hair, a dressed flea riding a bicycle, a self-portrait carved in a grain of sand or the statue of liberty inside the eye of a needle.
+In this museum you can see, among other surprising objects, a bullring built on the head of a pin, the book of the Bible made in a hair, a dressed flea riding a bicycle, a self-portrait carved in a grain of sand or the statue of liberty in the eye of a needle.
 The artist Manuel Ussá works without breathing, intervening only in the space between heartbeats to control the pulse.
-We recommend you to look at Groupon.es, as there are usually offers for tickets to the Microgiant Museum.
+We recommend that you look at Groupon.es, as there are often deals on tickets to the Microgiant Museum.
 Good place to go with children in Guadalest.

 - Museum of Torture Instruments.

 - Museum of Microminiatures of “MANUEL USSÁ”.
 Goya’s Fusilamientos del 2 de Mayo, painted on a grain of rice, La Maja Desnuda painted on the wing of a fly and an extensive collection created by the prodigious hands of Manuel Ussá, one of the best microminiaturists in the world.
 Another good plan to go with children in Guadalest.

-- Ethnological museum or typical house of the 18th century.
+- Ethnological museum or typical house of the XVIII century.
 Museum to explain the way of life of the inhabitants of the village in the past.
 Nativity Scene and Dolls’ Houses in the

 - Antonio Marco Museum.
 In this museum there are dollhouses, an ecological nativity scene and antique toys.
 The adult ticket is 4 euros and the child ticket is 2 euros.
 It is open all year round, except Christmas and New Year’s Day.
 Here you have the Official Website of the Antonio Marco Museum.
 If they like dolls your kids, it’s a great place for kids’ fun.